learn-co-curriculum/phase-4-adding-react-to-rails/README.md

 instead of yarn to manage our dependencies.

-When we're running React and Rails in development, we'll need two separate servers running on different ports &mdash; we'll run React on port 4000, and Rails on port 3000.
+When we're running React and Rails in development, we'll need two separate servers running on different ports — we'll run React on port 4000, and Rails on port 3000.
 Whenever we want to make a request to our Rails API from React, we'll need to make sure that our requests are going to port 3000.